Health and Well-Being

 Children’s physical, mental, and emotional well-being supports their overall development and learning which helps them to grow and learn optimally while building the skills required to reach their full potential.

 Physical health and well-being are dependent upon access to nutritious food, shelter and sleep, sanitary and safe living conditions, and access to places to play and exercise.
-Pre-primary and primary aged children also must have support for their mental and emotional health which includes helping them to build secure identities, engage in responsive relationships and feel loved and respected.
-Traumatic and stressful childhood experiences can place children at great risk for emotional and mental health challenges, so it is vital that they receive support to deal with distressing moments in their lives while building coping skills.
+Furthermore, pre-primary and primary aged children also must have support for their mental and emotional health.
+This includes helping them to build secure identities, engage in responsive relationships and feel loved and respected.
+Traumatic and stressful childhood experiences can place children at great risk for emotional and mental health challenges.
+Therefore it is vital that they receive support to deal with distressing moments in their lives while building coping skills.

-CE International leverages its network of child health and wellbeing experts to advise and guide in best practices, provides training on social-emotional learning, trauma-informed practices, and other related topics, consults on child-centered education and child-care policies, and more.
+CE International leverages its network of child health and wellbeing experts to advise in best practices.
+We also provide training on social-emotional learning, trauma-informed practices, and other related topics.
+Finally, we consult on child-centered education and child-care policies.
 Contact us for support in these areas or click here to learn more about our services.

-The social justice principles of equity and inclusion are crucial to supporting children’s mental health and their overall healthy development by strengthening their identity in areas of race, gender, social class, ability, and sexuality.
-When children are treated with respect and understanding, they feel valued and gain a strong sense of self and the foundation for participation in community and civic life.
+The social justice principles of equity and inclusion are crucial to supporting children’s mental health and overall healthy development.
+For instance, strengthening their identity in areas of race, gender, social class, ability, and sexuality is essential for every child.
+When children are treated with respect and understanding, they feel valued.
+They gain a strong sense of self and the foundation for participation in community and civic life

-Social emotional learning is the process through which children acquire and effectively apply the knowledge, attributes, and skills necessary to understand and manage their emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.
+Social emotional learning is the process where children acquire and effectively apply the knowledge, attributes, and skills necessary to understand and manage their emotions.
+It allows them to set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.